klaytn/klaytn-docs/docs/klaytn/why-klaytn.md

 ***

-Lastly, the grounding rules,
+Lastly, the ground rules:

 {% hint style="success" %}
-Klaytn does not sacrifice blockchain’s core characteristics to achieve the above-mentioned enhancement, and the platform stays stable with strongly committed stakeholders.
+Klaytn does not compromise blockchain’s core characteristics to achieve the above-mentioned enhancements, and the platform will stay stable with its strongly committed stakeholders.
 {% endhint %}

 ### Transparency, Security and Decentralization <a id="transparency-security-and-decentralization"></a>